Cats are expressive animals, and vocalizations are one of their primary ways of communicating with us and the world around them.

 -

-It’s a fascinating glimpse into their natural hunting behavior and is usually harmless, though it does show their strong predatory instincts.
+It’s a fascinating glimpse into their natural hunting behavior, which is usually harmless, though it does show their strong predatory instincts.

 Yowling